Sanjay Joshi: Resignation from BJP national executive

 threatening to boycott the BJP national meet unless Joshi was removed from the BJP.
 In what is widely seen as an erosion of the BJP president's power, Joshi was forced to resign from the BJP executive, and within two hours, Modi announced his decision to attend the BJP meet.
 The RSS chief Mohan Bhagwat expressed his displeasure at this treatment of Joshi.

 In July 2012, Joshi sought security cover z++ category from the Home Ministry as according to him there was threat to his life and had received threatening letters and calls on his mobile phone from a person named Rasool Khan.

 In May 2013, Modi again lobbied for non-inclusion of Joshi in an important electoral committee of the BJP.

 In his tussle with Modi, Joshi apparently enjoys the support of several RSS groups, and also former BJP chief Rajnath Singh, and others.

 Currently Joshi has no assignment with BJP; He stays in Central Delhi.
 His place of residence is full of political activity with senior BJP leaders and party workers wants to meet him.
 As party man with strong backing in RSS, Sanjay joshi played an important role in organization building in Nagpur.

+Political views

 Praise for Narendra Modi

 Sanjay Joshi has given a series of statements praising the functioning of the National Democratic Alliance (NDA) Government at center and PM Narendra Modi.
 Joshi said Narendra Modi is my leader.

 Joshi speaking as a chief guest at a seminar - Nationalism and Indian culture, Basics of social equality organized by a group of Rashtriya Swayamsevak Sangh (RSS) volunteers and BJP workers under the banner of Deen Dayal Sewa Pratishthan on the birth of Swami Vivekananda declared that Modi is his leader and showered praise on him for getting international recognition for Yoga.